-Much of Israel’s employment opportunity is within high technology areas such as engineering, software, electronics, biomedical, telecommunications and other similar industries.
+Much of Israel’s employment opportunities are within technology sectors such as engineering, software, electronics, biomedical, telecommunications and other similar industries.

 If you wish to stay in Israel after completing a PhD, you will need to apply for a B1 Work visa.
-This is awarded by Ministy of the Interior to experts in their chosen field and allows for an international to stay in Israel to work.
+This is awarded by the Ministry of the Interior to experts in their chosen field and allows for an international to stay in Israel to work.

 Alternatively, your university’s careers adviser will be able to assist you with local industry knowledge and possible opportunities.

 Last updated - 03/10/2019